Luftare/shadow/README.md

 #### Client

 - notify who won last game
-- client figures out if damage is received by comparing local hp to server update hp
-- scoring a hit to a remote player is determined by local player's state of the remote players
-- remote players receive damage upon click on them
 - clients remove dead opponents
 - frags are notified to all players
 - number of players is notified